FREQUENTLY ASKED QUESTIONS

 1. Why does the self-serve coin laundry not open until 3pm?

-Answer: The laundromat began its new self serve hours during the peak of COVID to ensure that our staff could continue to operate safely, but we also saw an exceptional increase in Pick-Up and Delivery clients as well as our contract Pick-Up and Delivery clients for Elder Services of Cape Cod during this time, that we now use every single washer and dryer during our day shift to process the 500+ client orders each week.
-We now use our day shift of 8am to 3pm to process these orders before allowing our self-serve clients the full laundromat after 3pm and on both weekend days.
+Answer: The laundromat began its new self-serve hours during the peak of COVID to ensure that our staff could continue to operate safely, but we also saw an exceptional increase in Pick-Up and Delivery clients during this time.
+Due to the significant number of pick-up clients, we must use every single washer and dryer during our day shift to process the 500+ client orders each week.
+Once our laundromat staff's shift ends at 3pm, we are able to open the doors for our self-serve clients.
+We are also open for self-serve full hours both Saturday and Sunday 7:30am to 9pm.

 2. Your machine "ate" my quarter...aka...jammed quarter in washer or dryer...